-Family members and friends need to remember: aiding an older loved one, especially one that has been victimized, will be a sustained and long-term project.
+Be patient.
+Helping an older loved one, especially one that has been victimized, will take a long time, and won't be easy.
 The scammers won't let go of a victim without a fight.
-You might need to incorporate other people and other techniques into your efforts, as well.
+You might need to ask other loved ones to help as well.

 Elder advocates urge family members to enlist the help of an attorney who specializes in elder law, preferably before the onset of physical or cognitive decline.
 These professionals may be able to advise what options are available in your loved one's state.
 For example, most university law schools have an elder law unit that provides free legal advice to seniors.
 The American Bar Association also offers pro bono work for seniors.

 As we age, there might come a time when we need help managing our money.
-By the time we're in our 80s, one in three will have Alzheimer's, or other form of dementia.
-Dementia is a disease and not everyone will experience it, although many will if they live long enough.
-But a growing body of literature on the aging brain indicates that most —if not all —people 65 and over will experience a decline in decision-making.
-This decline will affect an individual's ability to make sound decisions about their money and will hamper an older adult's ability to determine whether a transaction or activity is safe, or is full of risks.
-Declining decision-making makes older adults especially susceptible to scammers and other types of financial exploitation.
-Scams that were easy to spot at age 50 are more difficult to detect in our 70s and 80s.
+By the time we're in our 80s, one in three of us will have Alzheimer's, or other form of dementia.
+Dementia is a disease and not everyone will experience it.
+But research on the aging brain indicates most older adults will lose decision-making.
+This may be seen more in some people than others.
+This decline will affect the ability to make sound decisions about their money.
+It may also hamper a loved one's ability to determine if a transaction or activity is safe-or risky.
+Declining decision-making abilities leave older adults especially susceptible to scammers and financial exploitation.
+Scams we could identify in our 50s are more difficult to detect in our 70s and 80s.
 No one knows exactly why this decline affects some adults sooner than others.
 What is known, however, is that the experience is real.
 In the words of one medical researcher, the effects can be 'profound.'
-Click here to learn more about the shifts in decision making that commonly occur in older adults.
+Click here to learn more about the change in decision making that occurs in older adults.